Give a Girl a Chance

 Our A Girl and a Bike program helps high school girls in

-Malawi who are 7-14 miles and $45 away from school –
+Malawi who are 7-14 miles away from school –

 the miles a logistical challenge, and the money scarce as